population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Agricultural vs. Non-agricultural households

-Given the increase in agricultural work with the first lockdown, Table 5 examines whether agricultural households fared better than non-agricultural households.
+Given the increase in agricultural work with the first lockdown, [@fig:ag_vs_non_ag] examines whether agricultural households fared better than non-agricultural households.
+We show the results for two different approaches.
+The two left columns are separate regressions by whether the household was an agricultural household before Covid for each level of food insecurity.[^agri_pre_covid]
+The results in the right two columns come from one regression per level of food insecurity and use the prior rounds' reported agricultural status interacted with the survey indicators.
 Note, as we previously treated households' work in agriculture as a choice variable, these estimations are exploratory rather than causal.
-As lockdowns affected the likelihood of working in agriculture, we interact lockdown variables with whether the household was engaged in agricultural production in the prior round.[^11] As shown in column 1 of Table 5, agricultural households were 31 percentage points more likely to work during the first lockdown than non-agricultural households.
-However, this difference disappears in the medium run suggesting an improvement in employment conditions.
+In all case, the effects are shown relatively to survey round 4 as above.

+[^agri_pre_covid]: For round 1, the survey asks about the employment industry
+    before the lockdown, which allows us to identify whether individuals worked in agriculture before the round 1 lockdown.

+![Estimated Changes in Food Insecurity With 95% Confidence Intervals by Survey Round Relative to Survey 4, Controlling for Household Fixed Effects, for Non-Agricultural and Agricultural Households.
+Left Two Columns Condition on Pre-Covid Agricultural Status, While the Right Two Columns Allow Households to Change Status](../figures/agri_vs_non_agri.pdf){#fig:ag_vs_non_ag}

 Agricultural households appeared to be more food secure than non-agricultural households during the first lockdown.
-Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households.
-Furthermore, all individual food security questions show that agricultural households do better than non-agricultural households.
-However, for "Had to skip a meal" and "Went hungry but did not eat," the effects are not statistically significant.
-Like the employment results, the difference disappears in the medium run.
-Overall, these results suggest that agricultural households were better able to keep working and did better in terms of food security.
-There is no difference in employment or food insecurity for the second lockdown between the two types of households.
-This is likely because of the concurrent lower than normal rainfall during and after the second lockdown in Uganda that affected the agricultural households\' employment and food production.
+Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households as shown by round 1.
+This difference is even starker if we use the current agricultural status, in which case there is no statistically significant difference between round 1 and round 4 for agricultural households.
+ Furthermore, agricultural households do better than non-agricultural households when it comes to both moderate/severe or severe food insecurity, although the difference is less stark for these outcomes.

+The difference disappears in the medium run with no statistically significant differences to round 4 for either non-agricultural or agricultural households.
+However, for round 7 there is little difference with all groups seeing statistically significant increases in food insecurity.
+This suggests that the concurrent lower-than-normal rainfall removed some of the protection from lockdowns that they had previously had.

 # Conclusion